JDXue/SWE4-Notes/week-3-react/4-Nov.md

 ## Morning

 ### useEffect()
-useEffect can be used for
+useEffect can be used for **side effects** of given actions within your program

 ## Afternoon